The Five Main Branches of Chemistry

 Coordination chemistry- study of coordination compounds

-Geochemistry - study of the earth’s chemical composition, rocks, minerals & atmosphere
+Geochemistry - study of the earth’s chemical composition, rocks,

 Inorganic technology - synthesizing new inorganic compounds